lynnfaraday/aresmush.com/_root/tutorials/code/dev-tools.md

 ### Using a Cloud IDE

 You can install Ares on a cloud development environment.
 You'll need one like [CodeAnywhere.com](https://codeanywhere.com) that allows you to use an Ubuntu virtual machine for testing and provides SSH access to the machine so you can install the database and other tools.
 The standard installation scripts will require some tweaking.
+I haven't been able to get the web portal running this way - only the game.

 ### Using a Dual Install (Not Advised)